 Check the Fees section on each course webpage to see available discounts for which you may be eligible.

-- For some classes, there will be an early fee discount if you sign up more than two weeks before the start date.
+- For some classes, there will be an early bird discount if you sign up in advance.

 - For other programs, a multi-person discount is offered if you and a friend/colleague sign up at the same time.